 Once your furniture is clean and dry, it’s time to do a good assessment.
 If anything is loose or needs to be repaired, this is the time to do it.

 Fill in any holes and deep scratches with wood filler.

-After sanding always be sure to remove any dust using a damp cloth or tack cloth.
+After sanding always be sure to remove any dust using a damp cloth or a tack cloth.

-If there are any sections of your furniture that you don’t want painted including hardware that cannot be removed, use painter’s tape to protect these.
+Once you are done sanding, if there are any sections of your furniture that you don’t want to be painted including hardware that cannot be removed, use painter’s tape to protect these.

 Lots of furniture paints also say that you can skip the primer.
 This one is actually true…but there are some important exceptions.